If you're anything like me, you probably read the title of this post and thought, "Latent semantic indexing ... wait, what is that?"

 By this point, it's likely (and normal) to have a long list of potential LSI keywords.
 The best way to cherry pick the finest keywords is to narrow down your options to those keywords that are most related to your content and have a sufficient search volume.
 Extra points if you can determine those golden nugget keywords with both high search volume and low keyword difficulty.

 Understand the Three Different Types of Intent

-We'll refer back to “aviator” again, this time in the context that it's on a site dedicated to the film, “The Aviator.”
-Below are three different types of intent someone on Google might have using examples related to the movie:
+We'll refer back to "silly string" again, this time in the context that it's on a site dedicated to exploring "how silly string works".
+Below are three different types of intent someone on Google might have when searching for "silly string":